petrukhinandrew/dotnet-tac/README.md

 ## Setup

-1. Create a publication: `dotnet publish -c Release --self-contained`
+1. Create a publication for a project you want to explore: `dotnet publish -c Release --self-contained`
 2. Build a TACBuilder: `dotnet build -c Debug`

 ## Run (Console)